Totsuka-ku, Yokohama: Economy

-Totsuka Ward is largely a regional commercial center and bedroom community for central Yokohama and Tokyo.
+Totsuka is largely a regional commercial center and bedroom community for central Yokohama and Tokyo.
 Totsuka retains a relatively strong industrial base.
-In 2010, 160 factories in the ward employed 12,010 employees and their shipment amounted to 399 billion yen.
+In 2010, 160 factories in the ward employed 12,010 employees, and their shipment amounted to 399 billion yen.

-There are major factories operated by KI Holdings, Hitachi, Nissin Foods, Yamazaki Baking, Pola Cosmetics, and others.
+There are major factories in the area operated by Koito, Hitachi, Nissin Foods, Yamazaki Baking, Pola Cosmetics, and others.